Scholarly Name Reference

 tū.com → xn--t-qna.com

 The non-ASCII characters in Tū are encoded while the ASCII remains visible.
 To the DNS, it is Punycode.
 To humanity, it is Tū.
+This domain is currently registered by another party.

 How tu becomes Tū